Baganga

-Baganga (/bəˈgɑːŋgə/), officially the Municipality of Baganga, is a 1st class municipality in the province of Davao Oriental, Philippines.
+Baganga (/bəˈgɑːŋgə/), officially the Municipality of Baganga, is a municipality in the province of Davao Oriental, Philippines.
 According to the 2020 census, it has a population of 58,714 people, making it the third largest town in province.

 It is the largest among the municipalities and city in the province in terms of land area, and is considered the chief town of the province's 1st legislative district.

 Etymology

 Baganga got its name from a thorny bush having plum like fruits that were abundant during the Spanish arrival.
 Others say that it was referred to a big mouth of a river that traversed the central part of the town.

 History

 The Mandaya tribes provided festive receptions to early Spanish explorers and received correspondingly glowing descriptions by those who accounts made it back to Spain.
 Garcia Descalante Alvarado, chronicling the arrival of the Villalobos Expedition on August 7, 1543, was particularly effusive in praising its beauty to King Philip II.

 Under Spanish rule, Baganga was organized as part of the Encomienda de Bislig together with Cateel, Caraga and Hina-tuan of Surigao under Sargent Mayor Juan Camacho dela Peña.
 It was a Christian village under the Diocese of Cebu.
-In 1894 Baganga together with other settlements have its first Spanish priest Fr.
+In 1894, Baganga, together with other settlements, had its first Spanish priest, Fr.
 Gilbert, a Jesuit.

 Baganga officially became a town on October 29, 1903, under Organic Act 21.
 On its creation it included the barangays of Mahan-ub, Dapnan, Lambajon, San Isidro, Mikit, Campawan, San Victor, Salingcomot, Saoquigue, Baculin, Bobonao, Batawan, Binondo, Ban-ao, Central and Kinablagan.
 Lucod was the 18th barangay created under Provincial Resolution No. 110.

-The destruction made by the Japanese during the World War II in 1941 has created awareness among residents for new development.
+The destruction made by the Japanese during World War II in 1941 has created awareness among residents for new development.
 The restoration of local officials in 1949 opened it as a venue for Agri-base development.
-Coconut, Abaca and fruit planting were in abundance followed by root crops of various species suitable to the soil.
+Coconut, Abaca, and fruit planting were in abundance, followed by root crops of various species suitable to the soil.